 “This bill’s passage is a victory for the millions of Americans who need medicines or medical devices and for the kind of cooperation that we see all too rarely in Washington,” said Senators Tom Harkin, a Democrat from Iowa, and Mike Enzi, a Wyoming Republican, in a statement.
 The bill will “improve American families’ access to lifesaving drugs and medical devices.”

 Brand-name drugmakers will pay $4.1 billion, 6 percent more than the previous five-year period, while fees for device makers will more than double to $609 million, according to the Congressional Budget Office’s cost estimate.
 Fees from makers of brand-name drugs fund about 60 percent of FDA reviews, while the increase in device payments will support about 35 percent.

 Generic-drug companies, which had been exempt from user fees, will pay $1.56 billion.
-Canonsburg, Pennsylvania-based Mylan Inc. (MYL), the largest U.S. maker of copycat medicines, led its industry effort to participate in the fee program to quicken review times and deal with a backlog of applications, as well as to ensure the FDA has the resources to inspect foreign plants.
+Canonsburg, Pennsylvania-based Mylan Inc. (MYL:US), the largest U.S. maker of copycat medicines, led its industry effort to participate in the fee program to quicken review times and deal with a backlog of applications, as well as to ensure the FDA has the resources to inspect foreign plants.

 Companies making generic versions of complex biologic drugs, a process not allowed until passage of President Barack Obama’s health law in 2010, will pay a user fee, which the budget office determined would total $128 million through 2017.

 Pharmaceutical companies have paid the fees since 1992 and device makers began their system in 2002.
 The current five-year program must be reauthorized by Oct.
 1.